bowdawn/computer-vision-dance-sync-pose-net/README.md

 A folder of suitable test images can be downloaded by first running the `get_test_images.py` script.

-#### benchmark.py

-A minimal performance benchmark based on image_demo.
-Images in `--image_dir` are pre-loaded and inference is run `--num_images` times with no drawing and no text output.

 #### webcam_demo.py

 The webcam demo uses OpenCV to capture images from a connected webcam.
 The result is overlayed with the keypoints and skeletons and rendered to the screen.
 The default args for the webcam_demo assume device_id=0 for the camera and that 1280x720 resolution is possible.
+A video will automatically be saved to the project directory after the demo finishes running.

 ### Credits